cryptojoks/antofy-docs/docs/tokenomics.md

 What matters most to blockchain users is that transaction fees do not become very expensive.
 In modern blockchains, the commission amount is determined on an auction basis - the more commission users pay, the faster their transaction will be processed.
 This leads to two problems: frontrunning and higher fees during activity spikes.&#x20;

-{% hint style="info" %}
-Frontrunning is the ability to outrun someone else's massive transaction by increasing the commission paid and earning from the resulting price increase.
+*Frontrunning is the ability to outrun someone else's massive transaction by increasing the commission paid and earning from the resulting price increase.*
-{% endhint %}

 In Antofy, the SABN coin will be used to pay commissions.
 The maximum commission cost will be a fixed amount of 1 SABN, but with the growth of the network activity, the transaction cost will decrease - down to thousandths of a SABN.
 Moreover, because SABN is an inflationary coin with a 5% supply growth per year, its price will correlate with the real-world inflation rate in the long run.